Don't use Data Export for Salesforce backups and disaster recovery

 With Gearset, you also get all the tools you need for compliance with data protection legislation and internal data management policies.
 You can configure a retention policy for your backups, and if anyone requests that their data be deleted, you can easily purge their individual records from all backups.

-Screenshot of purging a record from all backups
+Purging a record from all backups in the Gearset UI

 Are you prepared for data loss?

-The majority (65%) of respondents to Gearset’s State of Salesforce DevOps 2024 survey said they suffered a data or metadata loss incident in the last year.
+Gearset’s State of Salesforce DevOps report found that 47% of businesses saw at least one data or metadata loss incident in the last year.
 Businesses are recognizing both the importance of backups for Salesforce and the need for a robust backup solution built specifically for Salesforce so it can handle all the platform’s quirks for migrating data and metadata.

 Download our free backup ebook